patillacode/ppieces/README.md

 Python Project Creator Script -> PPCS -> PythonPieCeS -> ppieces

 `ppieces` is a command-line utility designed to streamline the setup of new Python projects.
-It automates various tasks such as creating project directories, initializing git repositories, setting up virtual environments, and installing pre-commit hooks.
+It automates various tasks such as creating project directories, initializing git repositories, setting up virtual environments, handling requirements (with or without pip-tools) and installing pre-commit hooks.

 ### Why?